 As a hydraulic fracture opens, the fluid begins to leak off into the formation along the Frac, driven by the difference between the fluid pressure in the fracture and the pore pressure.
 As the fracture area increases, the rate of leak-off from the fracture increases, so the fracture propagation rate falls.
 Ultimately we will reach a point of diminishing returns when the creation rate of additional fracture area by continued pumping is meager.

-Often we perform ‘Minifrac’ or ‘Datafrac’ – without proppant – (and the pressure decline monitored) before the main job to check the design parameters used in job planning.
+Often, we perform ‘Minifrac’ or ‘Datafrac’ – without proppant – (and the pressure decline monitored) before the main job to check the design parameters used in job planning.
 The on-site measurements may modify the predictions made by various computer simulations, which use historical data and rock properties taken from cores and mechanical properties logs to compute estimates of fracture lengths, pressures, etc.

 The propped Frac aims to open a channel between the reservoir and the wellbore, effectively increasing the drainage radius of the well.
-The Frac will deliver the hydrocarbons to the wellbore, but the matrix of the rock must still provide the hydrocarbons to the frac face.
+The Frac will deliver the hydrocarbons to the wellbore, but the rock matrix must still provide the hydrocarbons to the frac face.
 The pressure drop within the Frac must be low to encourage the passage of hydrocarbons; in other words, there must be good fracture conductivity.

 Hydraulic Fracturing Materials

 The criticality of hydrofracking additives is always high.
 Not only will we have to select or tune them for each application, but quality control on their properties and additions to the fluid is vital.
-It is not unknown for a hydraulic stimulation to fail due to incorrect additives concentrations or inability to add them due to pumping problems.
+It is not unknown for a hydraulic stimulation to fail due to incorrect additive concentrations or inability to add them due to pumping problems.

 The following characteristics of the fluid are essential or desirable: